Glutinous rice: Bangladesh

-One kind of porridge or khir made of bini choil is called modhu (honey) bhat.
-This modhu bhat becomes naturally sweet without mixing any sugar.
-It is one of the delicacies of local people.
-To make modhu bhat first, prepare some normal paddy or rice (dhan) for germination by soaking it in the water for a few days.
-After coming out of the little sprout dry the paddy and husk and grind the husked rice called jala choil into flour.
-It tastes sweet.
-Mixing this sweet flour with freshly boiled or steamed warm bini bhat and then fermenting the mixture overnight yields modhu bhat.
-It is eaten either on its own or with milk, jaggery or grated coconut.
+Many other sweet items, or types of pitha, made with binni chal are also popular in the region.

+One such pitha is atikka pitha.
+It is made with a mixture of cubed or thinly sliced coconut, white or brown sugar (specifically date palm sugar), ripe bananas, milk, and binni chal, all wrapped in banana leaves and steamed.
+A similar dessert is enjoyed throughout Southeast Asia, where it is known as khao tom mat in Thai, num ansom in Khmer, lepet in Indonesian, suman in Filipino, bánh tét and bánh chưng in Vietnamese, and khao tom in Lao.

+Another sweet dish is binni chaler patishapta pitha, a rolled rice crepe made using coarsely ground, hydrated glutinous rice flour.
+The rice flour is spread in a thin circular layer over a hot pan and filled with a mixture of grated coconut, palm sugar, and occasionally milk powder, then rolled into shape.

+A kind of rice porridge made from binni chal is known as modhu bhat, which literally means "honey rice".
+It is prepared by cooking binni chal in water for a prolonged period until soft, slightly blending it for a creamy consistency, and then topping it with shredded coconut.
+Sweeteners such as date palm sugar and honey are also added.
+Modhu bhat is a well-known traditional delicacy of the Chittagong area, often consumed during cooler months or as part of rural celebrations.

 Cambodia

 Glutinous rice is known as bay damnaeb (បាយដំណើប) in Khmer.

-In Cambodian cuisine, glutinous rice is used exclusively for desserts and is an essential ingredient for most sweet dishes, such as ansom chek, kralan, and num ple aiy.
+In Cambodian cuisine, glutinous rice is primarily used for desserts and is an essential ingredient for most sweet dishes, such as ansom chek, kralan, and num ple aiy.

 China

-In the Chinese language, glutinous rice is known as nuòmǐ (糯米) or chu̍t-bí (秫米) in Hokkien.
+In Chinese, glutinous rice is known as nuòmǐ (糯米) or chu̍t-bí (秫米) in Hokkien.

 Glutinous rice is also often ground to make glutinous rice flour.
 This flour is made into niangao and sweet-filled dumplings tangyuan, both of which are commonly eaten at Chinese New Year.
 It is also used as a thickener and for baking.

 Glutinous rice or glutinous rice flour are both used in many Chinese bakery products and in many varieties of dim sum.
-They produce a flexible, resilient dough, which can take on the flavours of whatever other ingredients are added to it.
+They produce a flexible, resilient dough, which can take on the flavours of other ingredients added to it.
 Cooking usually consists of steaming or boiling, sometimes followed by pan-frying or deep-frying.

-Sweet glutinous rice is eaten with red bean paste.
+Sweet glutinous rice is sometimes eaten with red bean paste.